University of Helsinki

-The University of Helsinki (Helsingin yliopisto, HY; Helsingfors universitet, UH) is a public university in Helsinki, Finland.
+The University of Helsinki (Helsingin yliopisto, HY; Helsingfors universitet, HU) is a public university in Helsinki, Finland.
 The university was founded in Turku in 1640 as the Regia Academia Aboensis (Note: Latin for "The Royal Academy of Turku".
-Latin was the language of instruction in the school.) under the Swedish Empire, and moved to Helsinki in 1828 under the sponsorship of Tsar Alexander I. The University of Helsinki is the oldest and largest university in Finland with a range of disciplines available.
+Latin was the language of instruction in the school.) under the Swedish Empire, and moved to Helsinki in 1828 under the sponsorship of Tsar Alexander I following the Great Fire of Turku.
+The University of Helsinki is the oldest and largest university in Finland with a range of disciplines available.
 In 2022, around 31,000 students were enrolled in the degree programs of the university spread across 11 faculties and 11 research institutes.

 As of 1 August 2005, the university complies with the harmonized structure of the Europe-wide Bologna Process and offers bachelor, master, licenciate, and doctoral degrees.
 Admission to degree programmes is usually determined by entrance examinations, in the case of bachelor's degrees, and by prior degree results, in the case of master and postgraduate degrees.

 The university is bilingual, with teaching by law provided both in Finnish and Swedish.
 Since Swedish, albeit an official language of Finland, is a minority language, Finnish is by far the dominating language at the university.
 Teaching in English is extensive throughout the university at master, licentiate, and doctoral levels, making it a de facto third language of instruction.

 It is a member of various international university networks, such as Europaeum, UNICA, the Utrecht Network, and is a founding member of the League of European Research Universities.
 The university has also received international financial support for global welfare; for example, in September 2021, the U.S. Department of Defense provided the university with more than four million euros in funding for the treatment of MYC genes and breast cancer.